-Workflow management software offers a centralized, visual approach to managing business processes, aka workflow.
+Workflow management software offers a centralized, visual approach to managing business processes and task management.
 We’re here to help you find the right workflow management tool for you!

 To keep your work running smoothly, there is nothing quite like leaving behind your notepad and transitioning to an agile workflow management system.

-While there are many solutions on the market, we are big fans of what monday.com’s Work OS has to offer, mainly because of the capability to customize workflow, its user-friendly drag-and-drop interface, and the many tools and features within, like time-tracking.
+While there are many solutions on the market, we are big fans of what monday.com’s cloud-based Work OS has to offer, mainly because of the capability to customize workflow, its user-friendly drag-and-drop interface, and the many tools and features within, like time-tracking.
 Here are a few of the essential elements of a powerful workflow software:

 1. Workflow automation: why waste time doing mundane tasks when automated processes exist?
 Workflow management software takes automation to the next level.